Sea turtle: Taxonomy and evolution

 Sea turtles, along with other turtles and tortoises, are part of the order Testudines.
 All species except the leatherback sea turtle are in the family Cheloniidae.
 The superfamily name Chelonioidea and family name Cheloniidae are based on the Ancient Greek word for tortoise: χελώνη (khelōnē).
 The leatherback sea turtle is the only extant member of the family Dermochelyidae.

 Fossil evidence of marine turtles goes back to the Late Jurassic (150 million years ago) with genera such as Plesiochelys, from Europe.
 In Africa, the first marine turtle is Angolachelys, from the Turonian of Angola.
 A lineage of unrelated marine testudines, the pleurodire (side-necked) bothremydids, also survived well into the Cenozoic.
 Other pleurodires are also thought to have lived at sea, such as Araripemys and extinct pelomedusids.
 Modern sea turtles are not descended from more than one of the groups of sea-going turtles that have existed in the past; they instead constitute a single radiation that became distinct from all other turtles at least 110 million years ago.
 Their closest extant relatives are in fact the snapping turtles (Chelydridae), musk turtles (Kinosternidae), and hickatee (Dermatemyidae) of the Americas, which alongside the sea turtles constitute the clade Americhelydia.

-The oldest possible representative of the lineage (Panchelonioidea) leading to modern sea turtles was possibly Desmatochelys padillaifrom the Early Cretaceous.
+The oldest possible representative of the lineage (Panchelonioidea) leading to modern sea turtles was possibly Desmatochelys padillai from the Early Cretaceous.
 Desmatochelys was a protostegid, a lineage that would later give rise to some very large species but went extinct at the end of the Cretaceous.
 Presently thought to be outside the crown group that contains modern sea turtles (Chelonioidea), the exact relationships of protostegids to modern sea turtles are still debated due to their primitive morphology; they may be the sister group to the Chelonoidea, or an unrelated turtle lineage that convergently evolved similar adaptations.
 The earliest "true" sea turtle that is known from fossils is Nichollsemys from the Early Cretaceous (Albian) of Canada.
 In 2022, the giant fossil species Leviathanochelys was described from Spain.
 This species inhabited the oceans covering Europe in the Late Cretaceous and rivaled the concurrent giant protostegids such as Archelon and Protostega as one of the largest turtles to ever exist.
 Unlike the protostegids, which have an uncertain relationship to modern sea turtles, Leviathanochelys is thought to be a true sea turtle of the superfamily Chelonioidea.

 Sea turtles' limbs and brains have evolved to adapt to their diets.
 Their limbs originally evolved for locomotion, but more recently evolved to aid them in feeding.
 They use their limbs to hold, swipe, and forage their food.
 This helps them eat more efficiently.

-Cladogram
+Phylogeny

-Below is a cladogram showing the phylogenetic relationships of living and extinct sea turtles in the Chelonioidea based on Evers et al. (2019):
+The phylogenetic relationships of living and extinct sea turtles in the Chelonioidea are based on Evers et al. (2019):

 An alternate phylogeny was proposed by Castillo-Visa et al. (2022):